Skip to main content

 • Flood Risk Classification: Homes in Flood Zone X deliver meaningful savings through lower insurance premiums compared to high-risk Zone AE properties.

 • Stormwater Resilience: Extreme rainfall-not sea-level rise-is the dominant climate risk.
-Properties near areas upgraded through Tampa’s $2.9B PIPES program carry lower long-term exposure.
+Properties near areas upgraded through Tampa’s PIPES program may benefit from improved drainage infrastructure; however, flood risk should always be verified through FEMA maps and insurance providers.

 • Tax Optimization: Owner-occupants can reduce taxable value by up to $50,000 through Florida’s Homestead Exemption, materially improving holding costs over time.